DKMitt/speech-to-text-js/README.md

 ### Description

-The purpose of this app is to experiment with the Web Speech API by using the browser interface which allows you to record human speech and convert it into text and then convert the text back into speech.

-This app will use the Web Speech API to build a voice powered note app to do 3 things:

- - Takes notes by using voice-to-text or keyboard input.
- - Save voice notes to localStorage.
- - Display all of the saved notes and give the option to either listen or delete them.

 The Web Speech API will be separated into two seperate interfaces.
 The first will be the SpeechRecognition for understanding a human voice and turning it into text.
 The second will be the SpeechSynthesis for reading strings of text out loud in a computer generated voice.